paylike/entities-api-docs/README.md

 This API is exposed using the HTTP protocol.

-The API is immutable meaning updates are not supported and any change in the data should be represented by a new entity.
+The API is immutable meaning updates are not supported and any change in the data should be represented by a new resource.

 ### Request